MQTT Enables IIoT Security Best Practices within the Purdue Model

 Since then both technology and use cases have changed drastically, with data demands growing exponentially and the types and quantity of enterprise systems demanding the data becoming more sophisticated.
 The Purdue Model and ISA 95 continue to frame industrial communication security requirements, leaving industrial companies trying to figure out how to satisfy modern use cases within the requirements.

-This article will discuss how MQTT and MQTT Sparkplug can meet the need to push data upstream to enable advanced and modern use cases while following the Purdue Model in a safe and secure way.
+This article will discuss MQTT security best practices and how MQTT and MQTT Sparkplug can meet the need to push data upstream to enable advanced and modern use cases while following the Purdue Model in a safe and secure way.

 Security and the Purdue Model